Published: Jan 29 2019

 There is so much more to Sydney, Australia than just the illustrious Sydney Opera House — especially where boating is concerned.
 This diverse city is teeming with sites to visit and things to do, and there are plenty of hospitable marinas in the area where you can tie up your boat.
 The city of Sydney includes at least four distinct areas that are worthy of a boater’s attention, and each of them has its own distinctive personality.

-The Rocks will give boaters a taste of the urban atmosphere for which Sydney is renowned.
-There are a number of cultural and historic centers to explore such as the Sydney Observatory and SEA LIFE Sydney Aquarium, as well as multitude of shopping and dining opportunities.
+Renting a boat in The Rocks will give boaters a taste of the urban atmosphere for which Sydney is renowned.
+There are a number of cultural and historic centers to explore such as the Sydney Observatory and SEA LIFE Sydney Aquarium, as well as a multitude of shopping and dining opportunities.
 Boat lovers will appreciate Circular Quay in particular because of the historic ships that berth there.

 Double Bay enjoys a quieter, more suburban atmosphere than The Rocks while still offering spectacular boating grounds and plenty of activities ashore.
 Independent boutiques and cafes are de rigueur here, and lovely parks offer enchanting views of the water.